Combining Serverless and High-Performance Computing Paradigms to support ML Data-Intensive Applications: Conclusion

+During this research, we faced several challenges.
+We first validated Cylon on AWS and addressed deployment issues by using Apptainer (Singularity) containers on HPC systems.
 Second, the reference FMI library did not include an All-To-All collective operation that we needed for Cylon communicator integration.
-Second, it was necessary to include variable allgather, variable gather, support for non-blocking operations, retries for socket connection failures, a ping/ping capability to prevent eager termination of sockets, and rank calculation using atomic counters.
+Third, it was necessary to include variable allgather, variable gather, support for non-blocking operations, retries for socket connection failures, a ping/ping capability to prevent eager termination of sockets, and rank calculation using atomic counters.
 An initial challenge was coordination between nodes and associated race conditions.
 Rank-based ordering for blocking operations using Redis locks was incorporated into our design to address race conditions observed during blocking socket operations.
-Note that FMI, in its original form, only supports non-blocking operations, and our design called for non-blocking I/O. These additions resulted in improvements and a robust communicator that can be leveraged across serverless platforms.
+Note that FMI, in its original form, only supports blocking operations, and our design called for non-blocking I/O. These additions resulted in improvements and a robust communicator that can be leveraged across serverless platforms.